 Substituting public holidays

-An employer and a majority of their affected employees can agree in writing to substitute a public holiday for another day.
+An employer and an employee can agree in writing to substitute a public holiday (or part-day public holiday) for another day.

 If a public holiday is substituted, then the substitute day is regarded as the public holiday and penalty rates are only paid on the substitute day.

 A full-time or part-time employee who is regularly rostered to work weekends and works on Christmas Day, when Christmas Day falls on a weekend and the day is not a prescribed public holiday will get:

 - an additional 50% loading of half a normal day’s wage for a full days work they work on Christmas Day

 - the weekend penalty rate for the hours that they work on Christmas Day